Rowmotion on fences: Introduction

 The rest of this paper is structured as follows.
 In the next section we introduce our principal tool in this work, which is a representation of rowmotion orbits of antichains of fences in terms of certain tilings.
-Section~\ref{gf} is devoted to applying this model to prove various homomesy results for fences with any number of segments.
+Section~\ref{has} is devoted to applying this model to prove various homomesy results for fences with any number of segments.
 We also define, for any self-dual poset, a new orbit structure which is coarser than that of rowmotion, and prove a homomesy on ideals in this setting.
-Section~\ref{ffs} is devoted to examining orbits and orbomesies for certain fences having at most five segments.
-In Section~\ref{tog} we prove a general result for Coxeter elements and associated homomesies which applies to $\cTh_F$ for any fence $F$.
+Section~\ref{ffs} is devoted to examining orbits and homometries for certain fences having at most five segments.
 We end with a section containing conjectures and future directions.